openstack-archive/tripleo-quickstart-extras/README.md

 Role Name
 =========

-An Ansible role to setup the baremetal overcloud nodes for deployment.
+An Ansible role to setup the undercloud for a deployment on baremetal overcloud nodes.

 Requirements
 ------------